 6. The Appetizer

 When you’re at a restaurant, start with an appetizer of a salad or other vegetable option.
-The dressings on salads can be loaded with calories, so consider the dressing on the side if you are trying to reduce the quantity of calories consumed.
+Consider getting the dressing on the side if you are trying to manage the quantity of calories consumed.

 Remember, the goal at each meal is to have half of your plate full of colorful food from fruits and vegetables.
 Do your best while you travel by loading up on the colors of the rainbow at every meal and snack.